 For more than six years as senior vice president and chief marketing officer for United Airlines and president of United MileagePlus, Tom O’Toole has had a finger on the pulse of a radically changing marketing landscape.

-O’Toole, who also serves as a faculty member in the Kellogg Chief Marketing Officer Program, sat down with Eric Leininger, a clinical professor of executive education at the Kellogg School, to discuss what marketing looks like in his industry today—and what it may look like tomorrow.
+O’Toole, an executive director for the Program for Data Analytics at Kellogg and a clinical professor of marketing, sat down with Eric Leininger, a clinical professor of executive education at Kellogg, to discuss what marketing looks like in his industry today—and what it may look like tomorrow.

 This interview has been edited for length and clarity.